-Priority 3.3 Completing the WHQS programme by 2020 across all social housing stock Action Task Outcome/Output By when / Lead The Council stock Complete environmental improvements by 2020 and identify funding to undertake the external works.
-CHECK SEAN Housing Association partners' stock NEED RSL INPUT
+Priority 3.3 Completing the WHQS programme by 2020 across all social housing stock Action Task The Council stock Complete environmental improvements by 2020 and identify funding to undertake the external works.
+Housing Association partners' stock Complete environmental improvements by 2020

-Priority 3.4 Adopt a collaborative approach to preparing for the increase in demand for adaptations in properties to allow residents to remain in their home Action Task Outcome/Output By when / Lead Set appropriate strategic objectives for adaptations that focus on wellbeing and independence Establish a partnership which incorporates all partners with funding for adaptations including: (i) The Council's HRA budget (ii) Private sector Disabilities Funding Grant; (iii) Care and Repair, ENABLE for minor and major adaptations for those in the private sector; (iv) Housing Associations can access Physical Adaptation Grants for existing tenants.
+Priority 3.4 Adopt a collaborative approach to preparing for the increase in demand for adaptations in properties to allow residents to remain in their home Action Task Set appropriate strategic objectives for adaptations that focus on wellbeing and independence Establish a partnership which incorporates all partners with funding for adaptations including: (i) The Council's HRA budget (ii) Private sector Disabilities Funding Grant; (iii) Care and Repair, ENABLE for minor and major adaptations for those in the private sector; (iv) Housing Associations can access Physical Adaptation Grants for existing tenants.
 Improve the intelligence on the demand for adaptations Pull together a range of data from all partners to establish a better understanding of future demand.
 Link the systems for managing and delivering adaptations Collaboratively develop adapted housing policies for all partners as part of the Specialist Housing Group.
 Review service standards for adaptations in line with Welsh Government.
 Consider how the EHRC toolkit can be utilised in Flintshire.